The One Recovery Tool You’re Not Using Yet

 - In order to manage a virus, whether it’s dormant or active, we always encourage people to learn how to do an old-fashioned home enema.
 This applies to a virus like herpes that has been linked to constipation, and to many other viruses.
 Constipation is a common side effect of a virus.
 A simple home enema treatment has been used to rid the body of viruses during major epidemics, including flu epidemics, for centuries.

 - You can familiarize yourself with the home enema as a day-to-day wellness and recovery tool, and you can also use it to protect yourself against another viral epidemic.
-For most of us, we’re under so much stress, and our immune systems are so slammed all the time, that if a virus does begin to make its way around the world, many of us would be vulnerable.
+For most of us, we’re under so much stress, and our immune systems are so slammed all the time, that if a virus does begin to make its way around the world, we could be vulnerable.
 This is again why learning how to do a home enema can be so vital.

 As you approach a healthier lifestyle and begin The Body Ecology Diet, home enemas are also incredibly important for: